 Namecoin is an experimental open-source technology which improves decentralization, security, censorship resistance, privacy, and speed of certain components of the Internet infrastructure such as DNS and identities.

-Namecoin is a decentralized open source information registration and transfer system based on the Bitcoin cryptocurrency.
+(For the technically minded, Namecoin is a key/value pair registration and transfer system based on the Bitcoin technology.)

 - Securely record and transfer arbitrary names (keys).

 - Attach a value (data) to the names (up to 520 bytes).